 Reuse of Water

-Focus groups are an important method to explore the topics because they allow for extensive probing (such as imagery and word association), group discussion and observation of emotional reaction.
-The Focus group results are the first quarter of year 2019.
+Focus groups are an important method to explore the above topics because they allow for extensive probing (such as imagery and word association), group discussion, and observation of emotional reactions.
+The focus group results are expected to be available during the first quarter of year 2019.

-Article 3: The Assessment of the ectoral ater emand in the Maltese Islands (Action A.1)
+Article 3: The Assessment of the Sectoral Water Demand in the Maltese Islands (Action A.1)

-The Energy and Water Agency is currentlysectoral water demand in the Maltese Islands.
-The objective of this action is to characterise present and future national water demand by the most important water use sectors in the Maltese Islands namely, the domestic, agricultural and industrial/commercial sectors.
-Past data on domestic, agricultur and industrial/commercial sectors being analysed demand forecast for the next 50 years.
-The forecast will be tested for sensitivity to different assumptions and prevailing trends socio-economic and environmental factors, taking into account the different scenarios for water demand evolution for each sector.
+The Energy and Water Agency is currently developing an econometric model of future sectoral water demand in the Maltese Islands.
+The objective of this action is to characterise present and future national water demand by the most important water use sectors in the Maltese Islands, namely, the domestic, agricultural and industrial/commercial sectors.
+Past data on domestic, agricultural and industrial/commercial sectors is being analysed to develop projected demand forecasts for the next 50 years.
+The forecast will be tested for sensitivity to different assumptions and prevailing trends on the basis of a number of socio-economic and environmental factors, whilst taking into account the different scenarios for water demand evolution for each sector.

 The assessment of water demand is a key management tool and a prerequisite for good water resources planning.
 The benefit of such assessments is to provide essential information to support planners throughout the decision-making process on strategic planning and investment appraisals for water supply development.

-Article 4: Water Educational Campaign: Water Conservation and ustainability
+Article 4: Water Educational Campaign: Water Conservation and Sustainability

 Presently, the Energy and Water Agency is developing and implementing a water educational programme to raise awareness on the scarcity of natural water resources in the Maltese Islands and also promote water conservation to the younger generations.

-The programme consist of a number of components which include; the development of water educational modules, the branding, design and printing of water conservation educational material to be used in schools and the community outreach programmes, the provision of training through a number of targeted workshops to staff/educators within schools, and the organisation of specific awareness raising events, such as the annual activities in commemoration of the Water Day initiative (21st March).
+The programme consists of a number of components which include;

+(a) the development of water educational modules,

+(b) the branding, design and printing of water conservation educational material to be used in schools and the community outreach programmes,

+(c) the provision of training through a number of targeted workshops to staff/educators within schools, and

+(d) the organisation of specific awareness raising events, such as the annual activities in commemoration of the Water Day initiative (21st March).

-Furthermore, through this action the realisation of a number of water conservation projects in a number of schools in Malta and Gozo is central.
-These projects, apart from reducing the overall water consumption of the schools through increased water efficiency, will definitely help in raising the awareness of the students, their families and the community on the significant water management issues faced by the Maltese Islands.
+Furthermore, through this action, the realisation of a number of water conservation projects in a number of schools in Malta and Gozo is central.
+These projects, apart from reducing the overall water consumption of the schools through increased water efficiency, will definitely help in raising the awareness of the students, their families and the community, on the significant water management issues faced by the Maltese Islands.